CSUF Open Access Article Publishing Fund

-In order to reduce the financial barriers that prevent faculty from publishing in open access journals, the Pollak Library in partnership with the Emeriti of California State University, Fullerton has established a CSUF Open Access Publication Fund.
-The Fund will cover up to $3000 of author submission fees to support the ability of researchers to publish in reputable peer-reviewed journals that are open access or have an open access option.
+In order to reduce the financial barriers that prevent faculty from publishing in open access journals, the Pollak Library in partnership with the Emeriti of California State University, Fullerton has established a CSUF Open Access Article Publishing Fund.
+The Fund will cover up to $2000 of article processing charges and indexing fees to support the ability of researchers to publish in reputable peer-reviewed journals that are open access or have an open access option.

-Funding is limited to $3000 per author this academic year.
+Funding is limited to $2000 per author per academic year.
 Applications meeting eligibility requirements are funded from a limited pool of money on a first-come, first-served basis until the funds for this year are depleted.

-We request that authors or publishers with sufficient funding from grants or contracts not apply for funding, and we encourage researchers to include a line-item on grant proposals for dissemination or open access costs.
-Article processing charges for articles co-authored by scholars from different institutions should be shared if the other institutions have a similar open-access fund available.
+Authors or publishers with sufficient funding from grants or contracts should not apply for funding.
+We encourage researchers to include a line-item on future grant proposals for Pollak Library resources as well as Open Access publication costs.
+Article processing charges for articles co-authored by scholars from different institutions should be shared in proportion to the respective contribution of each author.

 To apply, please fill out the CSUF Open Access Article Publishing Fund online application.
 Before you apply, be sure to have your itemized payment invoice.
 This invoice must either list the CSUF author/applicant's name or CSUF.
 Completion of this form does not guarantee your application will be approved.
 Please allow 7-10 business days for the Pollak Library Open Access Team to evaluate and vote on your grant application.
 If your application is approved, please allow 60 days for invoice payment for domestic publishers and 120 days for international publishers.

 Applicants who receive Open Access Article Publishing Fund awards consent to their grant-funded article being deposited and made Open Access in our Institutional Repository.
 Successful applicants also consent to the Pollak Library Open Access Team using their likeness and promoting their publication for Open Access promotion at CSUF.